ahgraber/AIMLbling-about/content/blog/typos-part-1/index.md

 away from the distribution of the training data:

-1. Typos increase token counts -- as the typo frequency rises, the tokenization will fit the data less well, requiring additional, smaller tokens to represent the data...
+1. Typos increase token counts -- as the typo frequency rises, the tokenization will fit the data less well, requiring additional, more granular tokens to represent the data...
 Unless the typos are so popular that they have made it into the vocabulary.
 2. Typo occurrence shifts a sentence away from its intended location in embedding space -- as the typo frequency increases, the typo-laden embedding will grow more dissimilar to the correct embedding.
 3. Typos increase error rates -- as typos alter the tokenization and embedding pipeline, the language model experiences